 Has made adequate arrangements to provide or to gain access to suitable welfare facilities throughout the duration of their contract.

 University Employees will be responsible for:

 Providing University representatives responsible for commissioning and/or managing contractors with any relevant information about hazards that may be present in areas where contractors will be working.

 Taking reasonable steps to ensure that contractors (or anyone else) are not put at significant risk by their work.

 Reporting any significant concerns about contractor working to their line manager.

 The University Health and Safety Committee (UHSC) is responsible for monitoring and reviewing this policy.
-Reviews will be carried out every three years from the date of approval.
+Reviews will be carried out every two years from the date of approval.